att-comdev/treasuremap/docs/source/deployment.rst

 top of the other.
 In this implementation, OSH (overcloud) is deployed on top of UCP (underlcoud).

-**OOK**: (OpenStack on Kubernetes) refers to the specific implementation of OpenStack Helm charts onto UCP kubernetes that is documented in this project.
+**Airship**: (OpenStack on Kubernetes) refers to the specific implementation of OpenStack Helm charts onto UCP kubernetes that is documented in this project.

 **Control Plane**: From the point of view of the cloud service provider, the control plane refers to the set of resources (hardware, network, storage, etc). sourced to run cloud services.
-The reference deployment of OOK does not distinguish between UCP and OSH control planes, as it assumes the hardware is the same for both.
+The reference deployment of Airship does not distinguish between UCP and OSH control planes, as it assumes the hardware is the same for both.

 **Data Plane**: From the point of view of the cloud service provider, the data